Feyerabend/ABC80/abc802/README.md

 Integer, Float, Double, ASCII ..
-Something noticeable about the built-in number types in BASIC II is that there is a clear trade-off between precision and speed, which is probably one of the reasons for the different types offered.
+Something noticeable about the built-in number types in BASIC II is that there is a clear trade-off between precision and speed, which is probably one of the best reasons for the different types offered.

 ## Timing in BASIC II with ABC802